microsoft/TypeScript-Website/README.md

 # TypeScript Website

 This is the current website for TypeScript.
 It uses Jekyll for the majority of the work, and uses git-submodules for the playground and the handbook.
+Most of the modern work occurs on [the v2](https://github.com/microsoft/TypeScript-Website/tree/v2) branch.

 ### Meta